gerardpontino/k3s-clustersetup-automation-macbook/README.md

 ### Validate the Setup

-After the playbook completes, using the terminal, you can validate that all your VMs are running in Multipass:
+After the playbook completes, you can validate that all your VMs are running in Multipass:

 ```bash
 multipass list